-Risk professionals have long checklists to actively review with vendors to assess operational status and supply chain risks during COVID-19.
-But have these urgent priorities moved reviews of the vulnerability of workers in global operations out of sight?
-Mark Bookatz offers an APAC perspective.
+Risk professionals have long checklists to actively review with vendors to assess operational status and supply chain risks during Covid-19.
+But have the pandemic’s urgent business priorities moved reviews of the vulnerability of workers in global operations out of sight?

 In a recent survey conducted by the Governance Institute of Australia, which surveyed almost 400 risk professionals and governance leaders, only 22% of respondents have incorporated modern slavery obligations in their risk management framework, while 37% said that it was not part of the framework.